AdaCore/spark2014/docs/ug/usage.rst

    --pedantic    Use a strict interpretation of the Ada standard

-..   prove       Prove subprogram contracts and absence of run-time errors

 In modes ``detect`` and ``force``, GNATprove does not compute an accurate set of global variables read and written in each subprogram.
 Hence, its detection of subprograms in Alfa might be slightly more optimistic than the reality.
-When using mode ``check`` on the contrary, the detection is accurate.
+When using mode ``check`` or ``prove`` on the contrary, the detection is accurate.

 Although --report has only some effect in mode ``check``, all combinations of options are allowed.